|

 note that sometimes live voltages can be present even after mains voltage is

 i.)
-Wire the 300W amplifier module into the rack enclosure.
+Place and mount the power amplifier module with digiamp into the rack enclosure.
 Wire the +48V terminal

 to the mains power supply, preferably via a switch on the front panel.